Effects of local mutations in quadratic iterations: Discussion

 \subsection{Specific comments on the model}

-This paper lies down the basis for creating a symbolic context for analyzing the effect of local mutations in a copying process.
-In this setup, the complex plane $\mathbb{C}$ represents the array of features to be replicated (e.g., DNA of a cell).
+This paper lays down the bases of a symbolic context for analyzing the effect of local mutations in a genetic replication process.
+In this setup, the complex plane $\mathbb{C}$ represents the expression of the features to be replicated (genes in a cell's RNA).
 A correct replication would consist of repeatedly applying the intact complex map $f_{c_1} = z^2 + c_1$ to the complex plane, resulting each time into a new copy of $\mathbb{C}$, used as template for subsequent replications.
-A local mutation is inserted into the iteration, acting as an erroneous function $f_{c_0}$ within a small local disk around the origin of $\mathbb{C}$, and continuously interpolating to $f_{c_1}$ within a ``transition'' annulus around the mutation disk.
-We analyzed the asymptotic trajectory under iterations of the resulting mutated system.
-Here, we discuss the results and interpret them in the biological framework of genetic paths towards cell functional specialization in an organism, as well as of neoplastic proliferation and tumor formation.
+A local mutation is inserted into the iteration, acting as an erroneous function $f_{c_0}$ within a small local disk around a focus point in $\mathbb{C}$, and continuously interpolating to $f_{c_1}$ within a ``transition'' annulus around the mutation disk.
+We analyzed potential behaviors of the asymptotic trajectories under iterations of the resulting mutated system versus intact replication.
+Our study focused on observing and analyzing the effects of the size of the mutation and of the transition radii on the topology of the prisoner set.
+Some of these effects were intuitively straightforward; others were more complex and counter-intuitive.
+Here, we discuss the results and further interpret them within the phenomenology of genetic differentiation and cell functional specialization in an organism.

-Generally speaking, the map $f_{c_1}$ can be seen as the replication mechanism in absence or any mutation.
-This mechanism aims to optimally copy the genetic material of a cell at each cell division, and control the expression of the genetic locus that will eventually define the long-term (asymptotic) functional specialization of the emerging cells.
-When repeatedly applied to the cell's ``chromosome,'' (in our analogy, the complex plane), the process leads to some of the ``genes'' (i.e., points in the phase plane $\mathbb{C}$) to always remain within the functional focus of the cell (i.e., within the dynamic escape radius of 2).
-If genes remain asymptotically within this escape radius, they will be viewed as part of the persistent function of the cell; hence the prisoner set ${\cal P}$ can be considered as the locus of the genes eventually expressed in the cell's chromosome, in the context of stably differentiation of cells.

-The map $f_{c_0}$ can be seen as the mutation, acting on the expression of e specific gene, or on a small subset of the chromosome (of radius $r$).
-This mutation may induce complex effects on a larger neighboring genetic locus (which in our model is represented by the transition annulus), effects which taper off with the distance to the mutation, and eventually become negligible.
-This is only a preliminary representation of the mutation network, and is based on studies documenting the formation and evolution of self-interacting genetic clusters around a mutation, as further discussed in the following section on future work.

-In this paper, we focused on observing and analyzing of the effects of the size of the mutation and of the transition radii.
-Some of these effects were intuitively straightforward, others were complex and rather interesting.